 Yoga practices can have a profound effect on health by leading to changes in vitality associated with shifts in the flow of prana.
 This course will specifically explore the concept of prana in conjunction with pranayama or traditional practices of breath work.
 Included in this course will be in-depth consideration of common breath pattern disorders, their effect upon health (with specific consideration of prevalent health issues and symptoms of over-breathing), and the appropriate practices of pranayama that can be taught to address these breathing patterns.
 Both the physical and subtle anatomy of the breath will be covered.
 Students will also develop their skills in leading breathing practices.
+Credits: 1.00 Prerequisite: YOGA611

-Therapeutic Relationship and Client Education I
+YOGA634 Therapeutic Relationship and Client Education I

 This course introduces teaching and therapy skills commonly used by Yoga Therapy practitioners.
 Students will learn the skills to assess educational needs, then design, implement, and evaluate educational programs for both individuals and groups.
 Critical aspects of the relationship between the practitioner and the client will be addressed.
 Discussions will include scope of practice and boundaries, including boundaries used in discussions of sexuality, religion and other issues relevant to the practice of Yoga Therapy.
 This 1.5 credit course includes 15 didactic hours and 22.5 hours of independent study overseen by course faculty.
+Credits: 1.50 Prerequisite: YOGA6EX1

-Therapeutic Relationship and Client Education II
+YOGA635 Therapeutic Relationship and Client Education II

-This course continues the work begun in Yoga 634 Therapeutic Relationship and Client Education I (please see description above).
-This 3 credit course includes 30 didactic hours and 45 hours of independent study overseen by course faculty.
+This course continues the work begun in YOGA634 Therapeutic Relationship and Client Education I. This 3 credit course includes 30 didactic hours and 45 hours of independent study overseen by course faculty.
+Credits: 3.00 Prerequisite: YOGA634